ShedHelp

 If you’re able to invest in storm windows, these are a great way to get rid of drafty windows.
 This is a more permanent solution to the problem, but some of the new options for interior storm windows are super easy to install (simply press in place) and would cut down on having to gather friends and family for the Annual Install the Window Insulation Plastic Party.

 This solution will also have the added benefit of getting rid of rats and mice, too, if they are getting in through the gaps around old windows.
+It doesn’t take much of a hole for them to sneak in.

-Whether you opt for just one layer or several to get rid of a draft, this winter you should be able to sit back and enjoy an extra cookie or two in your cozy home.
+Whether you opt for just one layer or several to get rid of a draft, this winter you should be able to sit back and enjoy an extra cookie or two in your cozy shed.

 Bi-Products of Getting Rid of Your Drafty Windows